 Inherent Resolve Airstrikes Continue in Syria, Iraq

-TAMPA, Fla., Nov.
-24, 2014 – U.S. and partner-nation military forces have continued to attack Islamic State of Iraq and the Levant terrorists in Syria and Iraq over the last three days, U.S. Central Command officials reported today.
+SOUTHWEST ASIA, Jan.
+6, 2015 – U.S. and partner-nation military forces have continued to attack Islamic State of Iraq and the Levant terrorists in Syria and Iraq, Combined Joint Task Force Operation Inherent Resolve officials reported today.

 Airstrikes in Syria

-Fighter and bomber aircraft have conducted nine airstrikes in Syria since Nov.
-21, officials said:
+Fighter and bomber aircraft conducted 10 airstrikes in Syria:

--- Near Raqqah, two airstrikes struck an ISIL headquarters building.
+-- Near Raqqah, an airstrike destroyed two ISIL tanks.

 Airstrikes in Iraq

--- Near Hit, an airstrike destroyed an ISIL vehicle.
+-- Near Qaim, an airstrike destroyed an ISIL bunker.

-Coalition nations conducting airstrikes in Iraq include the United States, Australia, Belgium, Canada, Denmark, France, Netherlands and the United Kingdom.
-Coalition nations conducting airstrikes in Syria include the United States, Bahrain, Jordan, Saudi Arabia, and the United Arab Emirates.
+Coalition nations conducting airstrikes in Iraq include the United States, Australia, Belgium, Canada, Denmark, France, the Netherlands and the United Kingdom.
+Coalition nations conducting airstrikes in Syria include the United States, Bahrain, Jordan, Saudi Arabia and the United Arab Emirates.